 The University expects that students enrolled in topics which are delivered on campus sit their exams on campus.
 However, in exceptional circumstances, where students are likely to face hardship if they have to sit their examination(s) on campus, or have compelling reasons for needing to sit their exams away from the University, students may be granted permission to sit exams away from the University.

-Please note that off-campus examinations are not available for the Semester 1 Supplementary period.
+Please note that off-campus examinations are not available for the Supplementary period.

-Please submit the Application to sit examinations off-campus 2013 (DOC 265KB) to the Examinations Office, by no later than four weeks prior to the commencement of the examination period.
+Please submit the Off Campus Examination Request Form (DOC 263KB) to the Examinations Office, by no later than four weeks prior to the commencement of the examination period.
 Due to the time required to make the necessary arrangements, the Examinations Office cannot guarantee that late applications will be considered.
 For further information, please contact the Examinations Office on (08) 8201 3907 or alternatively via: email@example.com